munjon-w/respond-backend-test/README.md

 # Respond Note With User Backend Test

+A simple note taking backend that feature user and authentication.

+All note operation require authenticated user, any note operation are only available for the owner.

+Authentication rely on Json web token methods.

+Frequently accessed note (more than 5 in a day) are cached for quicker retriever.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file placed at root of this project, example value are provided